 At Christ Church Junior school, we believe that good attendance is vital for every child to enable them to access the educational opportunities on offer to them.
 We work very closely with the educational Welfare Officer (EWO) to monitor attendance and to work with families to improve attendance where it dips below the Government expectation of 96.4%.

-Every week in celebration assembly, we award the class with the best attendance for the last week with the attendance cup and some extra playtime during one of the afternoons.
+Every week in celebration assembly, we award the class with the best attendance for the last week with the attendance cup.
 We also show the combined attendance of every class for the term so far on our weekly newsletters.
 At the end of each term, any child whose attendance is 98% or better receives a letter home to their parents to acknowledge their positive attendance and thank them for making the effort to attend every day.